vin-lz/cs-gy-6513-big-data-project/README.md

 We created heatmaps, treemaps and bar charts for each selected city to explore the datasets.
 They are put into individual `${city}_visual_generated` directories.
 The detailed analysis is in the Project Report.

+## Deliverables

+The Project Report can be found in the `deliverables` directory.

 ## How to Reproduce

 All the steps done in OpenRefine and Deepnote are documented in the Project Report.
 To run the python code, please access the following `.ipynb` files in Deepnote:
 - For data cleaning: [https://deepnote.com/project/Big-Data-Project-Group10-c7oq5BK8RFShmz6Y2ShH8w/%2Fdata_cleaning_code.ipynb](https://deepnote.com/project/Big-Data-Project-Group10-c7oq5BK8RFShmz6Y2ShH8w/%2Fdata_cleaning_code.ipynb)
 - For data visualization: [https://deepnote.com/project/Big-Data-Project-Group10-c7oq5BK8RFShmz6Y2ShH8w/%2Fdata_visualization_code.ipynb](https://deepnote.com/project/Big-Data-Project-Group10-c7oq5BK8RFShmz6Y2ShH8w/%2Fdata_visualization_code.ipynb)

-The `.ipynb` notebooks rely on `python 3.7`, `numpy 1.19.5` and `pandas 1.2.4`.
+The `.ipynb` notebooks rely on `python 3.7`, `numpy 1.19.5`, `pandas 1.2.4`, `seaborn 0.11.1`, `matplotlib 3.4.1` and `squarify 0.4.3`.

 ## Datasets Used
 Air Quality Open Data PlatformWorldwide COVID-19 dataset: [https://aqicn.org/data-platform/covid19/](https://aqicn.org/data-platform/covid19/)